 Table 2.
 Model definition.
 Fluxes, state variables, and differential equations in the DEBkiss model.

-For juveniles, the non-somatic fraction of assimilates is spent on maturation, or increasing complexity.
+For larvae and juveniles, the non-somatic fraction of assimilates is spent on maturation, or increasing complexity, through which it is dissipated and does not contribute to biomass.
 While the standard DEB formulation uses a state variable for maturity that triggers changes between life stages, DEBkiss instead uses a constant size at puberty to specify when reproduction is initiated (Kooijman, 2010b; Jager et al., 2013), so the maturity variable plays no role in the current work.
 Once the mass at puberty is reached (WVp), reproductive flux (JR) toward egg production begins in adults with a conversion efficiency yBA.
-Although M. menidia have a distinct larval and juvenile stage, we treated both as the juvenile stage because the relevant aspects of their energy budget for DEBkiss are assumed to be identical.
+The flux to maturity maintenance (JJ) is the product of the volume-specific maintenance costs (JJv) and structural volume, or the volume at puberty for adults.
+JvJ is calculated from κ and JvM (Table 2), rather than estimated, as connecting the two maintenance costs allows cumulative investment in maturity at puberty to be independent of food level (Jager, 2018).

+Starvation is defined in two stages, with the first stage being insufficient flux of assimilates to the somatic fraction to meet maintenance requirements so that energy is diverted from the flux to maturation or the reproduction buffer.
+In the second stage, when the flux to both the somatic and reproductive branches is insufficient and the reproduction buffer is empty or puberty has not been reached, structure is converted to assimilates with conversion efficiency yAV to go towards maintenance costs (Jager, 2018).